berkeley-scf/python-bootcamp-2017/python.md

 means that everything has *attributes* and *methods*.

 Certain objects in Python are mutable (e.g., lists, dictionaries), while other objects are immutable (e.g., tuples, strings, sets).
+Mutable means one can change parts of the object.

+Many objects
-Many objects can be composite (e.g., a list of dictionaries or a dictionary of lists, tuples, and strings).
+can be composite (e.g., a list of dictionaries or a dictionary of lists, tuples, and strings).